Edit Page

 Argument Type Details

-1 db The leased (transactional) database connection.
+1 db Ref The leased (transactional) database connection.
 (See .usingConnection() for more information on what to do with this.)

 Note that prior to Sails 1.1.0, the recommended usage of .transaction() expected your "during" code to call a callback (proceed) when it finished.
 This is no longer necessary as long as you do not actually include a second argument in the function signature of your "during" code.